Badgerati/Pode/README.md

 * Can use yarn package manager to install bootstrap, or other frontend libraries
 * Setup async timers to be used as one off tasks, or for housekeeping services
 * Supports logging to CLI, Files, and custom loggers to other services like LogStash, etc.
+* Cross-state runspace variable access for timers, routes and loggers

 ## Install